cbmr-data/cbmr-data.github.io/esrum/source/usage/slurm/index.rst

    multiple, similar jobs using ``sbatch``, how to use ``srun`` for executing singular commands, and more.

 #.
+The :ref:`p_usage_slurm_monitor` section describes how to monitor
+   your Slurm jobs, including how see their state, how to inspect processes running in your jobs, and how to get email notifications when your jobs start or finish.

+#.
 The :ref:`p_usage_slurm_gpu` section describes how to run jobs on the
    GPU / high-memory node, including best practices for using this limited resource.